The main accounting principles adopted in the preparation of the consolidated financial statements at December 31, 2017 are reported below.

 |Description||Date approved||Publication in the Official Gazette||Effective date as per the standard||Effective date applied by SEA|

 |Amendment to IAS 7 Disclosure initiative||Nov.
 6, 2017||Nov.
 9, 2017||Periods which begin from Jan 1, 2017||Jan 1, 2017|

 |Amendment to IAS 12 Recognition of deferred tax assets for unrealized losses||Nov.
 6, 2017||Nov.
 9, 2017||Periods which begin from Jan 1, 2017||Jan 1, 2017|

 2.3 Accounting standards, amendments and interpretations not yet applicable and not adopted in advance by the Group

-Below we report the International Accounting Standards, interpretations and amendments to existing accounting standards and interpretations, or specific provisions within the standards and interpretations approved by the IASB which have already been endorsed by the European Union, which are not yet applicable on a compulsory basis and which are not adopted in advance by the Company:
+Below we report the international accounting standards, interpretations and amendments to existing accounting standards and interpretations, or specific provisions within the standards and interpretations approved by the ISAB and already endorsed by the European Union, but not mandatory and not adopted in advance by the companies of the Group:

 |Description||Approved at the date of the present document||Effective date as per the standard|

 |IFRS 9 Financial instruments||YES||Periods which begin from Jan 1, 2018|

 |IFRS 15 Revenue from contracts with customers||YES||Periods which begin from Jan 1, 2018|

 |IFRS 16 Leases||YES||Periods which begin from Jan 1, 2019|